laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 - **Write durability.** DuckDB appends and schema changes are session-scoped and not persisted.
 All other engines write to S3.
 - **Write scope.** LaminDB write operations (append, schema change) have instance-wide scope and include provenance recording; Iceberg and LanceDB operations are table-scoped.
 - **Lineage.** Only LaminDB and the engines reading from LaminDB in place (PyArrow, Polars, DuckDB) maintain provenance.
 LanceDB copies data out of LaminDB's lineage graph.
-- **S3 parallelism.** Polars reads the six source shards concurrently; PyArrow reads them more sequentially.
-On this dataset, the observed difference is ~4× in store mode.
 - **Schema validation.** A schema registered on a collection rejects non-conforming artifacts at write time, before data reaches storage.
 - **Versioning as time travel.** Each append creates a new collection version; prior versions stay addressable by UID.